derBlau/nvim-config/README.md

 # About this config

   The current config aims at serving as a simple, but effective environment to write simple projects in rust, c, c++, python and javascript.

 # Current state

-The configuration is currently largely incomplete and a lot of the most basic functionality provided by most, if not all, IDEs is missing.

-Please do not use.
+  The config is currently quite minimal, but it is functional enough that it could be used for working on projects with reasonable ease, in Rust and Lua.

 ## Available functionality

   Below a list of plugins that are included, or yet to be included, in the config.

 - [] Git support
 - [x] autopairs (), {}, [], "", and so on.